alissa-huskey/python-class/docs/lessons/file-io.md

 print(contents)
 ```

-You should see a nicely formatted grocery list, all ready for a shopping trip.
+6\.
+When you run your script you should see a nicely formatted grocery list, all ready for a shopping trip.

 ```{code-block} text
 :caption: output